 What about a cash box?
 What will you use?
 Will it have a key?
 I’ve mentioned this before, but it is really important to have change on hand to break up any large bills.
 And don’t forget quarters!
-Garage sales usually bring out deal seekers.
+These weekend events usually bring out deal seekers.

 Have you ever thought about getting a card reader?
 With PayPal and other online cash systems, anyone can take credit cards these days.
 Be sure to set up your account prior to the big day and look into what equipment you will need to swipe credit cards on location during the big day.

-This is optional but I am telling you could really make a big difference in your bottom line as most people will buy more if they don’t have to worry about the amount of cash they have with them at the exact moment.
+Most of my garage sale tips are optional – like this one – but I am telling you could really make a big difference in your bottom line as most people will buy more if they don’t have to worry about the amount of cash they have with them at the exact moment.

 Where To Buy Garage Sale Signs